-A new study shows that coffee’s effects don’t end when you finish your cup: drinking coffee can change how sweet or bitter something else tastes.
-But does it matter if you’re drinking regular or decaf, and does the distinctive aroma of coffee change your sense of smell?
+A new study shows that coffee’s effects do not end when you finish your cup: drinking coffee can change how sweet or bitter something else tastes.
+But does it matter if you are drinking regular or decaf, and does the distinctive aroma of coffee change your sense of smell?
 Scroll down to find out!

 How was the study set up and what were its goals?
 Researchers from Denmark’s Aarhus University wanted to see if drinking coffee changed our sensory perceptions.
 To test this, they recorded the participants’ sense of taste and smell before and after drinking coffee.

 The study used Arpeggio capsules from Nespresso — an intense, popular South and Central American Arabica blend — to maintain consistency and strong flavor.
 It also used regular and decaf versions to test for the effect of caffeine on your tastebuds.

 To test the senses, researchers gave their test subjects droplets of water calibrated to be bitter, sweet, salty, or sour.
 They recorded how many droplets each subject needed to perceive that flavor, before and after drinking a cup of coffee.

 So what were the results?
 The researchers quickly saw that drinking coffee didn’t affect the sense of smell — participants perceived aromas in the same way before and after drinking coffee.
 But it did affect another sense: taste.